harmy/stash-on-dotcloud/README.md

 ## Caveat Emptor

-This installation of JIRA is not scaled across multiple instances.
+This installation of Stash is not scaled across multiple instances.
 It should be pretty reliable, but if you need super high availability, you should check with dotCloud and/or Atlassian for a more custom, battle-hardened, setup.